Pretty Easter and Spring Door Decorations

 Editor's Tip: In lieu of fresh leaves, use artificial ones to create a timeless wreath.

 Twig Wreath with Birds

-Revisit the pretty bird ornaments you stashed this Christmas -- here they make a natural spring statement inside a bundled twig wreath.
-Look for a wreath form at a local crafts store, or make your own with bundles of six or so twigs connected with twine.
-Hot-glue the bundles first, then use the twine to connect the ends.
-Hang a couple spring birds from the wreath; tie with a yellow ribbon to display.
+Revisit the pretty bird ornaments you stashed after Christmas—here they make a natural spring statement inside a bundled twig wreath.
+Look for a wreath form at a local craft supplies store or make your own with bundles of six or so twigs connected with twine.
+Hot-glue the bundles together, then connect ends with twine.
+Hang a couple of birds from the wreath, then tie on yellow ribbon to hang.

 Springtime Floral Wreath

 Our pretty spring wreath made from dried flowers and leaves is a gorgeous decoration for your front door or wooden garden gate.
-The wreath is made with a base of dried sage and accented with Celosia, globe thistle, static, Liatris, and Eryngium.
+A base of dried sage was accented with celosia, globe thistle, static, liatris, and eryngium.
 We stuck the dried elements into floral foam, working clockwise from the top.